ymmah/shamir39b/specification.md

 The binary shamir share is encoded to mnemonic words by:

 - left pad the binary share to multiple of 11 bits
+- 3 of the extra 4 bits record how many triplets of words are in the secret mnemonic (0 = 3, 1 = 6, ...., 7 = 24)
 - convert each group of 11 bits to the corresponding word in the wordlist

 The mnemonic words are decoded to the binary shamir share by: